healeycodes/healeycodes.com/posts/sandboxing-javascript-code.md

 *Sandboxing* is a technique of isolating the execution environment of the code, so that malicious code can't access sensitive information or harm the system.
 We're surrounded by sandboxes, really.
 You're reading this in a web browser which itself is a sandbox.
 If you're on an iPhone, that browser is wrapped with Apple's App Sandbox, and then layers of iOS sandboxes after that.
 It's sandboxes all the way down.

-The sandbox that Val Town currently uses is [vm2](https://github.com/patriksimek/vm2) which runs untrusted code in the same process as the parent program.
+The sandbox that Val Town ~~currently~~ used to use is [vm2](https://github.com/patriksimek/vm2) which runs untrusted code in the same process as the parent program.
 User-supplied code is transformed and evaluated in a locked down section of the same JavaScript environment.
 You can't submit `process.exit(0)` and kill the server *but* you could find a new vm2 security bug ([here's an example](https://github.com/patriksimek/vm2/issues/467#issuecomment-1247515828)) and remotely execute code within the parent program.

-Per a [recent newsletter](https://blog.val.town/blog/val-town-newsletter-3#2bcad60775d141e9a3e5c72f31a0d168), Val Town are moving to a more secure runtime soon.
+~~Per a [recent newsletter](https://blog.val.town/blog/val-town-newsletter-3#2bcad60775d141e9a3e5c72f31a0d168), Val Town are moving to a more secure runtime soon.~~ Val Town are now [using their Deno runtime](https://blog.val.town/blog/val-town-newsletter-5).

 ## My Own Mini Cloud Platform